MDNBR23/WEB-V1.0/replit.md

 Med Tools Hub is built with a focus on simplicity, security, and performance using a pure web stack.

 ### UI/UX Decisions
-- **Design:** Modern teal/cyan theme with enhanced contrast, clear typography, and accessible color palettes (WCAG AA compliant).
+- **Design:** Modern professional theme with slate grey color scheme in light mode and purple accents in dark mode.
+Enhanced contrast, clear typography, and accessible color palettes (WCAG AA compliant).
 Features a redesigned authentication box with modern styling and responsive design.
 - **Navigation:** Smooth page transitions, a collapsible sidebar with persistent icons and title, and a modern circular toggle button.
 - **Responsiveness:** Optimized for various screen sizes, ensuring a consistent user experience.
 All input fields use 16px font-size to prevent automatic zoom on mobile devices (iOS/Android).
 - **Theming:** Supports both light and dark modes with smooth CSS transitions.
+Light mode uses slate grey (#475569, #64748b) for a professional appearance.
 - **Mobile Optimization:** Safe area insets for iPhone notches, touch-optimized scrolling, and proper viewport configuration for iOS and Android devices.

 ### Technical Implementations